New 'TCAR' procedure decreases stroke risk during carotid surgery

 With TCAR, a 1-2 cm incision is made above the collarbone to access the carotid artery.
 A sheath is placed directly into the artery and connected to a system that reverses the flow of blood away from the brain.
 The balloon angioplasty and stenting are performed while blood flow is reversed, with the blood traveling through the filter outside of the body that removes any plaque before returning it through a vein in the patient’s thigh.
 Once complete, blood flow is returned to its normal direction.

-“The incision is probably 1/3 the size of the other procedure’s incision, and because of that the recovery is faster,” Garcia adds.
+“The incision is probably 1/3 the size of the other procedure’s incision, and because of that the recovery is faster,” says Nick Garcia, MD, one of the surgeons who performs the procedure.
 It is also less time consuming than the carotid endarterectomy, taking 45 minutes to 1.5 hours.
 Patients leave the hospital the next day.

 A trial with high-risk patients indicated a 1.4 percent stroke risk following TCAR, compared to a 2.3 percent risk following a carotid endarterectomy.
 The transfemoral stent presents a 4.1 percent stroke risk, which climbs to 6.9 percent in patients over the age of 75.

 Garcia adds that as they prepared to implement TCAR, the surgeons focused on creating consistent processes for all members of the care team to ensure consistent performance every time.

 TCAR was federally approved in 2016, although it has been in various forms of testing for around eight years.
 MultiCare is the second organization in the state to offer the procedure.

 Patients must meet several qualifications for TCAR, based on age, risk factors and anatomical criteria.
 These are best discussed on an individual basis with a cardiac provider.